Besides scheduling and time tracking functionality, Planday offers you a way to easily manage vacation periods for your employees.

-From the top right corner, click Create and choose whether you want to assign Absence accounts in bulk or configure them individually, per employee.
+From the top right corner, click Apply and choose whether you want to assign leave accounts individually per employee or in bulk to multiple employees.

 When you set up vacation accounts for your employees, you are effectively making copies of your template account and filling in the individual details.
 This will include: